Alphvino/Vuln3r4b1l1ti3s-Dr1ll3r/README.md

 ## What I'm going to add...
 I'm working for adding an option that allows you to select a list of sites to scan.
-Then I'll implement also SQLi and LFI.
+After that I'll implement also SQLi and LFI.

 Happy Scan!